 Skipping Strength Training

-If you are only doing cardio, try adding two or three days of strength training in to mix things up and improve your results.
+If you are only doing cardio, try adding two or three days of strength training to mix things up and improve your results.

-Place special emphasis on compound movements like squats, rows, and overhead presses.
+Special emphasis on compound movements like squats, rows, and overhead presses.
 These are functional movements that target all your major muscle groups.

 If you quote information from this page in your work, then the reference for this page is: